-A psychological and spiritual rendering as much as a musical one, Aberfan was an excavation into my own soul.
-As Alice Miller discovered the trauma of her own childhood through spontaneous painting and wrote about in her many books, this is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon the most vulnerable and the call to transform, through my music, the inscrutable events.
+Aberfan is an expression of the collective unconscious of our time.
+A psychological and spiritual rendering as much as a musical one, it is an excavation into my own soul.
+Propelling itself through time, Aberfan is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon what is most vulnerable in ourselves and in others, and the practice of transforming what cannot be fathomed through my music.

 RADIO INTERVIEW “I see [Aberfan] as the epitome of the folk process, because folk music, in all its definitions, is about stories.”
 (Nick Noble, WICN)